oldbowls/2MAGCN-FN/README.md

     - a01
     - a02
       ...
-    - a19 # raw data of NW-UCLA
+    - a19 # raw data of DSADS

 ```